best-practice-and-impact/qa-of-code-guidance/book/readable_code.md

 To get the most benefit from this section, you should have an understanding modular code, which was covered in the [previous chapter](modular_code.md).
 You should also have an understand of core programming concepts such as:

-* storing information in variables
+* storing information in variables.
-* using control flow, such as if-statements and for-loops
+* using control flow, such as if-statements and for-loops.

 You can find links to relevant training in the [](learning.md) section of the book.
 ```